Insight - Chicago "Love Boat" steered Spain to bailout

 Crucially, in the days after Chicago, Merkel began to signal a willingness to help Rajoy save some face - by routing aid more or less directly to Spanish banks via an EU fund set up for the purpose and with fewer strings than a state bailout, albeit that the loan would still add to the national debt.

-On Wednesday, May 23, when de Guindos said major lender Bankia, subject of an emergency nationalisation, would need at least 9 billion euros ($11.2 billion), Rajoy insisted: "The government has no interest and no intention in accessing any funds from the European Union or any other organisation."
+On Wednesday, May 23, when de Guindos said major lender Bankia, subject of an emergency nationalisation, would need at least 9 billion euros (7.28 billion pounds), Rajoy insisted: "The government has no interest and no intention in accessing any funds from the European Union or any other organisation."

 Two days later, as Bankia said it really needed 19 billion, that assertion was wearing thin, not least as Spain's autonomous regions were raising alarms about their, separate, fundraising.